KCIT: Subchannels

 The station's digital signal is multiplexed:

 Analog-to-digital conversion

-KCIT shut down its analog signal, over UHF channel 14, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
-The station's digital signal remained on its pre-transition UHF channel 15.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 14.
+KCIT shut down its analog signal, over UHF channel 14, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+The station's digital signal remained on its pre-transition UHF channel 15, using virtual channel 14.

 Translators

 KCIT covers a large portion of northwestern Texas, the Oklahoma Panhandle and northeastern New Mexico through many translators that distribute its programming beyond the 71.4 mi range of its broadcast signal: